kikoso/khttpconstants/README.md

 # KHttpConstants

 **KHttpConstants** is a Kotlin library that provides a set of pre-defined constants for commonly used HTTP headers and status codes.
-It's designed to simplify HTTP-related development by offering a consistent and easy-to-use API across different platforms.
+It's designed to simplify HTTP-related development by offering a consistent and easy-to-use API.